MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-support-in-previous-windows-versions.md

 ---
-title: Bluetooth Version and Profile Support in Previous Windows Versions
+title: Bluetooth version and profile support in previous Windows versions
-description: Bluetooth Version and Profile Support in Previous Windows Versions ms.date: 09/14/2021
+description: Bluetooth version and profile support in previous Windows versions ms.date: 02/16/2022
 ---

-# Bluetooth Version and Profile Support in Previous Windows Versions
+# Bluetooth version and profile support in previous Windows versions

 > [!NOTE]
 > Looking for drivers for your Bluetooth audio device?
 See [Fix connections to Bluetooth audio devices and wireless displays](https://go.microsoft.com/fwlink/p/?LinkID=623629).